Sofia Kenin has solved most things in her path in 2020. Iga Swiatek is her next problem.

 Kenin played the type of tennis that can become demoralizing to her opponents, a style usually associated with Rafael Nadal, sliding expertly from corner to corner and refusing to give up on a rally or game long after most players would.
 Leading 3-2 and serving at deuce in the critical juncture in the second set Thursday, Kenin saved four break points and won the nearly 10-minute game to take a 4-2 lead.

-She had the chance to serve for the match four games later but Kvitova evened things at 5-5; instead of unraveling, Kenin broke back and simply served out the match at her next opportunity.
+She had the chance to serve for the match four games later, but Kvitova evened things at 5-5; instead of unraveling, Kenin broke back and simply served out the match at her next opportunity.

 There was no smile, no outpouring of relief when she won, just a short puff of air expelled as Kenin stalked off court to retrieve her towel.